tonytvo/blog-generator/content/blog/letting-go-pathway-to-surrender/index.md

 - **Intention**
    - Success begins with setting an intention grounded in universal values.
 Hawkins emphasizes that the underlying motivation behind any endeavor determines its eventual success.
 A self-serving, ego-driven intention lacks sustainability, while one that genuinely serves others has long-lasting impact.
    - For example, a successful endeavor is one that benefits not only the individual but also society.
-Hawkins argues that true success does not aim to dominate or “win” but rather seeks to uplift and support all involved【134:2†source】.
+Hawkins argues that true success does not aim to dominate or “win” but rather seeks to uplift and support all involved

 - **Enjoyment**
    - Hawkins stresses that enjoyment is crucial to success.
 Individuals who find joy in their work are more likely to excel and remain motivated.
 This intrinsic enjoyment fuels passion, encouraging dedication and high-quality results.